ankidroid/Anki-Android/Development-Guide.md

  * `%root/res/layout/` contains the GUI layouts for most screens.
  * `%root/res/drawable-****/` contains the icons used throughout the app at [various resolutions](https://www.google.com/design/spec/style/icons.html).

+## Submit improvements

+Once you have improved the code, commit it and send a pull request to [AnkiDroid Github Repository](https://github.com/ankidroid/Anki-Android).
+It will then be accepted after the code has been reviewed, and the enhanced application will be available on the Android Market on the next release.
+See [the branching model section](https://github.com/ankidroid/Anki-Android/wiki/Release-procedure#development-lifecycle) if you are unsure which branch to push to.

+If you have trouble with Git, you can paste the changed files as text to the [forum](http://groups.google.com/group/anki-android) or github issue tracker.

 ## Running unit tests
 Several unit tests are defined in the `AnkiDroid/androidTest` folder.
 You can run the tests from within Android Studio by simply right clicking on the test and running it (be sure to choose the icon with the Android symbol if there are multiple options shown), or from the command line using
 ```